Young man on steps looking at laptop and papers

 3. Your credit card issuer may graduate you to an unsecured card automatically, but some card issuers don’t offer graduation from a secured to an unsecured card.

-With some creditors, you could potentially get approved to “graduate” to an unsecured credit card.
-Graduating means that you keep your card, but your security deposit is returned so that your credit card becomes an unsecured card credit card.
+After you use your secured credit card wisely for a certain time, some credit card issuers may allow you to “graduate” to an unsecured credit card.
+Graduating means that you keep your card, but your security deposit is returned so that your credit card becomes an unsecured credit card.
+You might also qualify for a higher credit limit.

 How to graduate from a secured to an unsecured credit card